Skip to main content

 Sydney Garner

-Garner, a native of Durant, Okla., also joined the Cowboy Callers in the fall of 2006 as a freshman at OSU majoring in hotel and restaurant management.
+Garner, a native of Durant, Oklahoma, also joined the Cowboy Callers in the fall of 2006 as a freshman at OSU majoring in hotel and restaurant management.
 Her efforts resulted in $38,345 benefiting OSU students and programs.

 “Every OSU student could benefit from working at least one semester as a Cowboy Caller,” Nance said.
-“The exposure the students receive to other academic colleges and faculty is priceless as is the interaction with OSU alumni.”
+“The exposure the students receive to other academic colleges and faculty is priceless, as is the interaction with OSU alumni.”

 The Oklahoma State University Foundation serves as the private fundraising organization for OSU, as designated by the OSU Regents.
 Its mission is to unite donor and university passions and priorities to achieve excellence.